 'I thought, you know, there must be a better way to do this, especially because [menstrual cups] were invented in the 1930s.'

 "I thought, you know, there must be a better way to do this," Jarvis said, "especially because they were invented in the 1930s."
-Together, they came up with that "better way" by creating the Sunny menstrual cup and applicator, which are now available for pre-order and expected to launch by the end of 2022.
+Together, they came up with a "better way" by creating the Sunny menstrual cup and applicator, which are now available for pre-order and expected to launch by the end of 2022.
 As for whether the Sunny applicator works with other menstrual cups, the answer is no. But, with good reason.
 "One of the cool things about the Sunny cup itself is that it's made out of a super soft, flexible material, and it's actually thinner than most other cups are, so it fits inside the applicator.
 Other cups are a lot thicker and a lot more rigid, so to make an applicator that would deploy a cup [of that size] would be [beyond most] people's comfort level," Jarvis explained.

 Those familiar with menstrual cups will know that they must be properly inserted to prevent leakage. "[Leakage] was one of the biggest user errors that we've seen in past research with menstrual cups," Belardo revealed.
 The Sunny team addressed this issue by designing the applicator to help form a seal when the cup is inserted.
 "One of the great things about the applicator is that it actually helps form the seal by itself.
 You can always double-check by pinching the base, but—through our research and development—we found that there's a much higher success rate for the seal forming without any additional maneuvering or adjusting with your hands," she added.